chrisregner/Was-or-Will-Be-There/README.md

 - identify animations in web app
   - fadingmounter
+    - // add will transform
+  - collapse
     - add will transform
-  - collapse
-    - use modal instead in mobile
+    - use modal instead in mobile?
-  - animatingpaperht
+  - animatinghtdiv
+    - // add will transform
-    - only in desktop
+    - only in desktop?
   - photofieldset fullsized image
+    - add will transform

 - disappearLastly - is that harmful?